IBM/z_ansible_collections_samples/z_infra_provisioning/cloud_infra_center/ocp_upi/README.md

 ## Getting Started

-You can use any ICIC nodes or any RHEL8 machine to run ansible scripts to deploy OCP UPI, it's recommended to using RHEL8 machine, following these steps to start it:
+You can use any ICIC compute nodes or any RHEL8 machine to run ansible scripts to deploy OCP UPI, it's recommended to using RHEL8 machine, following these steps to start it:
 * [Provision a Red Hat machine](#provision-a-red-hat-machine)
 * [Install required packages](#install-required-packages)
 * [Generate an SSH private key and add it to the CIC control node](#generate-an-ssh-private-key-and-add-it-to-the-cic-control-node)